instantOS/instantos.github.io/repoinfo.md

 ### [instantCONF](https://github.com/instantOS/instantCONF)

-a small configuration utility that serves as an easy way to store and retrieve settings. provides the iconf utility
+A small configuration utility that serves as an easy way to store and retrieve settings.
+Provides the iconf utility

 ### [instantTHEMES](https://github.com/instantOS/instantTHEMES)